 Scaffolding is going up from January until 15 February meaning there will be disruption to the Main Quire, Quire aisles and North Transept but we hope to keep this to a minimum.

 Alongside the refurbishment, a special interactive exhibition titled Pulling out the Stops will be on view from Saturday 16 February and until November 2019.
 Visitors will be able to learn about the rich history of the Father Willis organ, from its installation in 1877 to the present day.
-This exhibition will feature a virtual organ, the first of its kind to be used inside a cathedral.
-Visitors will be able to play a keyboard and pull out stops on a touch screen to recreate the unique sound of our Father Willis organ!
+As part of the exhibition, visitors will be able to play a keyboard and pull out stops on a touch screen to recreate the unique sound of our Father Willis organ!

 Other interactive features will include a model organ, parts from the organ itself, viewing windows for seeing the restoration as it happens, a children's activity sheet and videos that take us behind-the-scenes.